Top of the pageActionset

 How can you sleep better?

 Here are some tips that may help you sleep more soundly and wake up feeling more refreshed.
 You might want to start slowly at first.
 Pick one thing to change, and see how that change affects your sleep.
 After a week or two, try to add another change.
-As you make changes, you might want to use a sleep journal (What is a PDF document?) to figure out what things help you to sleep better and what things may get in the way of a good night's sleep.
+As you make changes, you might want to use a sleep journal to figure out what things help you to sleep better and what things may get in the way of a good night's sleep.
 Step by step, your sleep should improve.
 If it doesn't, talk to your doctor.

 Food and drink